carstennh/HabitatSampler/demo/README.md

-                classNames      # vector with class names in the order of reference spectra n_classes       # total number of classes (habitat types) to be separated multiTest       # number of test runs to compare different probability output )
+                classNames      # vector with class names in the order of reference spectra n_classes       # total number of classes (habitat types) to be separated multiTest       # number of test runs to compare different probability output RGB             # pallet colors for the interactive plots overwrite       # overwrite the KML and raster files from previous runs )
     ```